 Just keep repeating this process until your garland is complete.

-Welcome to the Birthday Party Wreath
+Let’s Create a Welcome to the Birthday Party Wreath

 The birthday wreath is super easy to make.
 These two projects involve a lot of cutting, your hand will be tired.
 Cut the checkered flag and the red fabric into strips about 6-8 inches long using the pinking shears.
 I like to cut my strips a little longer and tie them on to the wreath and trim the fabric after I finish the ribbon.
 Remember you can always trim, but if you cut it to short, the fabric will be hard to tie onto the embroidery hoop.
 Then tie the fabric all the way around the wreath.

 Then I added the Mickey Mouse Ears.
 I made the Mickey Ears on my Cricut Explore using black cardstock.
 Then in yellow vinyl I cut out the words “Race on in for Shane’s 4th Birthday.”
 I used transfer tape to transfer the vinyl onto the Mickey Ears, but don’t make my mistake.
 I stopped to take a picture and the transfer tape was on to long and ripped a little of the black cardstock.
 I will have to remake it now, but I wanted to document what I did.
 So just remember to do the transfer tape quickly.
+If you don’t have a cutting machine, trace and cut Mickeys Ears on black card stock and use yellow letter stickers.

 Then I attached the Mickey Mouse Ears with checkered flag ribbon.
 I just pushed the fabric aside and hid the ribbon between the fabric ties and hot glued the checkered flag ribbon to the Mickey Ears.